 The Advantages of Owning the Best Hearing Protection

-It’s not hard to damage your hearing.
+It’s all too easy to damage hearing.
 In fact, a single exposure to a loud noise can cause permanent damage.
-Imagine what exposing yourself to power tools day in and day out can do.
-Owning the best hearing protection for a shop will help preserve hearing from years of potential damage.
+Imagine what long-term repeated exposure to noisy power tools can do.
+Owning and using the best hearing protection helps prevent hearing loss due to immediate and accumulated exposure.

-Hearing protection that’s comfortable for you may not be comfortable for someone else.
-Purchasing the best hearing protection for your personal needs will ensure you use it instead of taking your plugs out or muffs off and setting them aside.
+Hearing protection that’s comfortable for one person may not feel great on someone else.
+Shoppers who purchase the best hearing protection for their personal needs will ensure that they use it instead of taking the plugs out or muffs off and setting them aside.
 After all, they won’t do any good sitting on a workbench.

-If an employer requires hearing protection, ensure that you have the best hearing protection possible instead of just using theirs.
-Often, employers purchase inexpensive PPE to meet particular insurance or OSHA requirements, and they’re likely to be inferior to a high-end product.
-Buying hearing protection will help you avoid damage allowed by cheaper protection.
+If an employer requires hearing protection, workers will want to ensure that they have the best hearing protection possible instead of just using what their employers’ provide.
+Employers may offer inexpensive PPE to meet particular insurance or OSHA requirements, which may be inferior to a high-end product.
+Workers buying their own comfortable, reliable hearing protection lets them avoid the pitfalls of lesser options.

-- Choose the perfect fit for your comfort needs.
+- Choose the perfect fit for an individual’s comfort needs.

-One of the best hearing protection products regarding NRR are earplugs, and they provide up to 33 dB of noise reduction.
+One of the best hearing protection products regarding NRR are earplugs.
+They provide up to 33 dB of noise reduction.
 If you double them with an over-the-ear earmuff with an NRR of 31 (the maximum available), you can obtain a combination NRR of 36 dB.

 Q. What is a dangerous decibel level?